Candidates give thoughts on appropriate, effective ways to communicate

 About three dozen people were seated in the audience.

-Hoffman: “I think that being accessible to stakeholders as a board member is really critical.
-I think that any time a community member wants to speak with you, it’s important that you listen – whether that’s to express concerns or questions.
-I think it’s important as a board member that you bring back to the board and express those concerns or praises or whatever they are, and share them with the whole board.
-I
+Hoffman said: “I think that being accessible to stakeholders as a board member is really critical.
+I think that any time a community member wants to speak with you, it’s important that you listen – whether that’s to express concerns or questions."

+Further, he said it's important that board members bring concerns, praises or other communication from community members back to the whole board.

+"I think when you choose to be on a board," he said, "you’re volunteering to do the work of the organization."

 “We have professionals whose jobs are to do that.
 And so I’m talking to the group as making discussions to making a decision within the board that that is a beautiful opportunity for discussion at a very public manner through the meetings, moving together as a unit after a decision is made.
 And keeping in mind the idea that we help craft policy and procedures and letting professionals, there’s job to do that.
 You let them do that.”